chrisperkinsFL/nc-library/README.md

 All of the HTML will be under the 'markup' folder and should follow the current structure.

-When creating a new HTML section,  we want the parent to have a unique classname so the local styles won't be overridden.  (example. _hero_01.html starts with  '<section class="hero-1">' and it's corresponding SCSS file wraps all of it's styles in section.hero-1{ }
+When creating a new HTML section,  we want the parent to have a unique classname so the local styles won't be overridden.  (example. _hero_01.html starts with  section class="hero-1 and it's corresponding SCSS file wraps all of it's styles in section.hero-1{ }

 The numbers in the file name follow from top to bottom the designs that Haitham sent over.